ehrbase/documentation/source/02_getting_started/02_data_models/index.rst

 as export format.
 Clicking **Bulk Export** will then download a zip folder containing all Archetypes meeting the criteria.

 Next, install the `Template Designer <http://downloads.oceaninformatics.com/downloads/TemplateDesigner/>`_.
 The process should be straight forward (At least on Windows).
-Alternatively, the `ADL Designer <https://ehrscape.marand.si/designerv2/>`_ can also be used to create Templates.
-However, you will need to upload your files or provide them through a git instance.
+Alternatively, the `ADL Designer <https://tools.openehr.org/designer/>`_ can also be used to create Templates by following `this guide <https://openehr.atlassian.net/wiki/spaces/healthmod/pages/415465475/Archetype+Designer+-+template+building+manual>`_

 Open the Template Designer.
 The first step is to configure a *Knowledge Repository*.